Beach Towns in Mexico: 17 Amazing Beach Destinations in Mexico For Your Next Vacation

 Some of my favorite activities were visiting the Turtle Sanctuary, eating delicious street tacos, and drinking piña coladas on the beautiful white-sand beaches.
 The waters are also crystal clear and perfect for snorkeling.

-The island has a laid back vibe and is the perfect place for solo female travelers.
+The island has a laid-back vibe and is the perfect place for solo female travelers.

-That said, I do want to give one word of caution— be careful where you swim!
-Our group went out for a midnight dip on an abandoned beach, and genuinely thought we were all going to die.
-Apparently, there was a sign that said “DANGER!
-NO SWIMMING!” but I guess we missed it in the dark.
+That said, I do want to give one word of caution—be careful where you swim!
+Our group went out for a midnight dip on an abandoned beach and genuinely thought we were all going to die.

 11. Puerto Morelos, Quintana Roo